nxp-auto-goldvip/gvip/cloud-gw/README.rst

 Setting SW12 to ON-OFF will prevent the SJA1110 application to be loaded, and the default SJA1110 firmware will run instead.

+To restart the SJA1110 telemetry after a reboot rerun the provisioning script with the ``--setup-sja`` option, as described in chapter :ref:'config-telemetry-after-reboot'.

 Chapter :ref:`sja1110-telemetry-application` contains more details about the SJA1110 application.

 .. _connecting-the-board-to-aws: